nasser/oddball/README.md

 Oddball
 =======

-A simple content addressable database, inspired by the core ideas behind git.
+A simple content addressable data store, inspired by the core ideas behind git.

 ## Status
 Experimental.
 Don't use for anything mission critical for a while.